svenssonjoel/lispBM/repl/README.md

 ### Building on MacOS

-_**NOTE:** The MacOS build is unsupported -- you may need to rollback to a known-working git revision to compile._
+To develop LispBM on an ARM based MAC the following list of 'brew installs' is recommended:

+- gcc
+- coreutils
+- gcovr
+- readline
+- libpng
+- freetype
+- sdl2
+- sdl2_image

-In order to build the repl on MacOS, you need to install the `png` and `readline` libraries using brew as below:
+you install these libraries using brew install as illustrated below:

 ```
 brew install libpng readline
 ```

 To build, call `make` as normal.
-The MacOS version automatically builds the 64 bit version; 32 bit is currently unbuildable.
+The MacOS version automatically builds the 64 bit version.
+Modern macs do not support 32Bit binaries.

 ## install as lbm